 - support schools and coaches through an interactive website that is full with coaching resources and information to help them run programs

 - support sporting organisations in the delivery of great programs that are suitable for children (before, during and after-school hours)

 To meet this aim Sporting Schools has partnered with more than 30 national sporting organisations to deliver sports-based programs that are not only fun for children, but also gets them active.
 Touch Football Australia (TFA) joined this partnership in 2015 to deliver Touch Football programs aiming to help children foster a lifelong interest in the sport, gain a healthier mind and body, have fun and learn sport activities and games skills in a safe environment.

 - Deliver programs before, during and after school

 - Access grants funding to support deliver e.g purchase of equipment

 After your school has registered you can start applying for funding grants to deliver a programme.

-Please note that grant funding for 2017 Term 4 has closed, and 2018 Term 1 funding will be opening shortly.
+Please note that grant funding for 2018 Term 1 has closed, and online bookings can be made by schools on the Sporting Schools website.

 For more information please visit: https://www.sportingschools.gov.au/funding